Connect with us

 By Alex Wright

-Speaking at the official opening ceremony of the Meadowbank Stadium on Friday, White told The that promotion was the immediate target, but added that one day he hoped Wanderers would become a Football League team.
+Speaking at the official opening ceremony of the Meadowbank Stadium on Friday, White told The NLP that promotion was the immediate target, but added that one day he hoped Wanderers would become a Football League team.

 He also believes that the move from Westhumble Playing Fields to the centre of Dorking will help to build the club’s fan base and attract new players.